CACFP Administrative Manual Section 4.1

 Tier II homes can be further classified into the below three categories:

-• Tier II High: All children are eligible for free-reduced price meals (FRPM); all eligible meals are reimbursed at the higher Tier I rate
+• Tier II High: All children are eligible for free or reduced-price meals (FRPM); all eligible meals are reimbursed at the higher Tier I rate

 • Tier II Low: No children are eligible for FRPM; all eligible meals are reimbursed at the Tier II rate